Connect with us

 Even though headcount declined again this fall, Lovin told Mississippi Today in an interview that he is “cautiously optimistic” enrollment will improve by 2024, citing an increase in the numbers of freshmen, transfer students and re-admitted students compared to last year.

 The community is less sure.
 Last month, IHL trustees hosted a listening session on campus to gather input on the presidential search.
 The board also asked attendees to fill out an online survey.
-The majority of the 97 anonymous respondents identified enrollment as the biggest facing Delta State.
+The majority of the 97 anonymous respondents identified enrollment as the biggest challenge facing Delta State.
 In written feedback, many said they wanted the next president to have a plan to bring more students to campus – even if that means recruiting beyond the Delta.

-“How can we recapture the DSU of old and students from all over the state not just the Delta to DSU?” one respondent submitted.
+“How can we recapture the DSU of old and drive students from all over the state not just the Delta to DSU?” one respondent submitted.

 Delta State has long had a complicated relationship with the region it serves.
 The historically white college was the last public university in the state to admit Black students in 1967.